Beware of Endangered IoT Devices

 Protect Yourself in The Age of the Internet of Things

 For this reason, it is essential to secure IoT devices properly, and there are some measures users can implement themselves.
+Look into the identity theft protection.

 For example, always change the name and password of a router.
 Use strong passwords that contain a mixture of characters and symbols unrelated to yourself.
 Wherever possible, utilize two-factor authentication to secure control of your IoT network.
 If you are accessing your IoT devices away from your home, avoid using public WiFi.